devknown/simple-theme/README.md

 1. Get a copy of [Adminer](https://www.adminer.org/)
 2. Download the `adminer.css` from [here](https://raw.githubusercontent.com/devknown/simple-theme/master/adminer.css?version=1.0.06)
-3. Place `adminer.css` file in the directory that contains Adminer on your web server.
+3. Put the file `adminer.css` alongside `adminer.php` or in the same directory that contains Adminer on your web server.

 > **_NOTE:_**   Adminer is beter used for development environments, not for production purposes.